renehernandez/obsidian-readwise/README.md

 - category
 - updated

+**Note:** You can find examples of custom templates under [tests/data](./tests/data) folder.

 ### Settings

 - `Readwise API Token`: Add/update your Readwise API token.
 - `Sync on startup`: If enabled, will sync highlights from Readwise when Obsidian starts
-- `Custom Note Header Template Path`: Path to override default template for Readwise notes
+- `Custom Note Header Template Path`: Path to template note that overrides how the note header is written
+- `Custom Highlight Template Path`: Path to template note that overrides how the highlights are written
 - `Disable Notifications`: Toggle for pop-up notifications

 ### Commands